 In the rest of this post, I will provide advice on what do if you are waitlisted by an MBA program.

 IF YOU ARE WAITLISTED….

-1. Don't panic or become depressed.
-The reason you were waitlisted is because there were too many qualified applicants and adcom likes you, but they don't know that they want you yet.
+Don’t panic or become depressed.
+The reason you were waitlisted is because there were too many qualified applicants and adcom likes you, but they don’t know that they love you yet.
 Now is the time to think clearly and act effectively.

-2. For those waitlisted in the first round, you should, of course, know that adcom likes you, but they really wanted to see the main pool of applicants, before making any decisions.
+For those waitlisted in the first round, you should, of course, know that adcom likes you, but they really wanted to see the full pool of applicants, before making any decisions.
 You might be waiting for a quite a while longer, but be patient.
+Simultaneously, consider other options.

 Also, keep in mind that some schools, simply do not accept any additional materials.
 Wharton, for example, has the following policy:

 “Candidates can expect to remain on the waitlist until the following round of decisions are released.
 There is no rank order to the waitlist.
 We are unable to offer feedback to candidates while they remain on the list.
 We are also unable to accept additional materials for inclusion in a waitlisted applicant’s file.
 This policy is designed to create an admissions process that is fair and equitable for all candidates.”

 On their Admisssions Blog, Wharton reiterates this policy.
 See here for example.
 If you are waitlisted at Wharton, the only thing to really do is just wait.
 Basically, they don’t recommendations, essays, professional updates and it is even unclear whether they consider GMAT/GRE and TOEFL/IELTS increases.
 Still, I would submit test score increases to schools like Wharton that don’t take additional information.

 Test scores: GMAT, GRE, TOEFL and IELTS.
 If you can take it again, do it, if your score goes up report it.
 Higher scores are always helpful for any school that will take additional information.